-Either option A : For a section 47 enquiry that does not lead to any further action the section 47 enquiry start date the ICPC not required flag with a value of "true" or "1" Or option B : For a section 47 enquiry where the initial child protection conference has taken place the section 47 enquiry start date the initial child protection conference target date (optional) the date of initial child protection conference the ICPC not required flag with a value of "false" or "0" Or option C : For a section 47 enquiry where the initial child protection conference has not yet taken place the section 47 enquiry start date the initial child protection conference target date (optional) the ICPC not required flag with a value of "false" or "0"
+Option Option criteria Either option A: for a section 47 enquiry that does not lead to any further action the section 47 enquiry start date, the ICPC not required flag with a value of true or 1 Or option B: for a section 47 enquiry where the initial child protection conference has taken place the section 47 enquiry start date, the initial child protection conference target date (optional), the date of initial child protection conference, the ICPC not required flag with a value of false or 0 Or option C: For a section 47 enquiry where the initial child protection conference has not yet taken place the section 47 enquiry start date, the initial child protection conference target date (optional), the ICPC not required flag with a value of false or 0

-3.10.1 Section 47 enquiry start date
+4.11.1 Section 47 enquiry start date

-Enter the date of the strategy discussion at which the section 47 enquiries were initiated, using the format guide for dates (see introduction, general notes section).
+Enter the date of the strategy discussion at which the section 47 enquiries were initiated, using the formatting covered in the general notes (See section general notes, date fields).
 This can be a non-working day.

-3.10.2 Target date for initial child protection conference (optional)
+4.11.2 Target date for initial child protection conference (optional)

-Enter the date that is 15 working days after the strategy discussion at which section 47 enquiries were initiated, using the format guide for dates (see introduction, general notes section).
+Enter the date that is 15 working days after the strategy discussion at which section 47 enquiries were initiated, using the formatting covered in the general notes (See section general notes, date fields).
 The date should be supplied even if it falls within the year 2018 to 2019.

-3.10.3 Date of initial child protection conference
+4.11.3 Date of initial child protection conference

-Enter the date on which the initial child protection conference takes place, using the format guide for dates (see introduction, general notes section).
+Enter the date on which the initial child protection conference takes place, using the formatting covered in the general notes (See section general notes, date fields).
 If the initial child protection conference has not yet taken place please leave blank.
 Please note, this date within the section 47 section should not be used for children transferring between local authorities.
-Further guidance on how information should be recorded for 'transfer in' cases is given at the beginning of this section and in section 3.7.
+Further information on how information should be recorded for transfer in cases is given section 4.1.1.

-3.10.4 Initial child protection conference not required
+4.11.4 Initial child protection conference not required